 My husband, on the other hand, feels like eating out is a huge waste of money because it costs so much more than eating at home and you only get to enjoy it for a super short time.

 Because I saw his point and agreed that it wasn’t the wisest use of our money, we rarely ate out.
-(And still rarely do.)
+(And still rarely do, although now my husband helps with cooking, so I do get more of a break.)

 At most, we went to a restaurant maybe once a month, oftentimes not even that.